toninog/feedback_app/README.md

-# Simple feedback app for may users
+# Simple feedback app for many users

 Run it